spaar/key-manager-mod/README.md

 ![Auto-add](docs/auto-add.gif)

+## Example machine

+Want to see an example of how the key manager can be used to enhance a machine?
+Take a look at Redstoneman's [F-22 Raptor](http://steamcommunity.com/sharedfiles/filedetails/?id=936738075), the first machine to support it.
+The machine is also included in the mod, just open the interface and you will be asked whether you want to try it out.
+(If you dismissed the pop-up but would like to see it again, open the console by pressing Ctrl+K and execute the "resetExampleMachine" command.)

 ## How controls are assigned

 A group has one or multiple keys assigned to it.
 When you use the button to assign controls, all controls that have _at least_ one of the group's keys assigned are added to the group.